-The XDM Profile does not constrain the document types or purposes.
+7560 The XDM Profile does not constrain the document types or purposes.
 Content Integration Profiles may impose such constraints.

-- The XDM Profile does not address the issue of patient reconciliation.
+The XDM Profile does not address the issue of patient reconciliation.
 The PIX and PDQ functionality might be available to a Portable Media Importer, but the XDM Profile does not require it.
 If there is no PIX or PDQ available to the Portable Media Importer, some other method for performing the necessary coercion of patient identifiers must be provided.
+This might

-This might be manual for Portable Media Importers that are intended for very small sites. - The Cross-enterprise Document Media Interchange (XDM) Integration Profile may be used in conjunction with the DSG Integration Profile to provide for the digital signature of the documents content and of the XDS metadata.
+7565 method for performing the necessary coercion of patient identifiers must be prov be manual for Portable Media Importers that are intended for very small sites.

+The Cross-enterprise Document Media Interchange (XDM) Integration Profile may be used in conjunction with the DSG Integration Profile to provide for the digital signature of the documents content and of the XDS metadata.

-E. 7 XDM/XDR Distinction
+E.7 XDM/XDR Distinction